-This unit “Children At Work” is about Velu, an eleven-year old boy who runs away from home and faces unexpected problems and experiences bitter things in life.
+This chapter “Children At Work” is about Velu, an eleven-year old boy who runs away from home and faces unexpected problems and experiences bitter things in life.
 He meets a ragpicker, Jaya who works and feeds herself from the disposed food discarded by others.

 8th Standard students can check the English Supplementary textbook – It So Happened for NCERT Solutions given here.
 All the textbook and additional exercise questions have been solved in accordance with the updated CBSE English curriculum.
 To explore the other important subjects of NCERT Solutions of Class 8, learners can check the solutions page and score well in their exams.